-Karina Bull LEG Premium Pay for Gig Workers ORD D2a4 1 When an online order for delivery or transportation services has more than one drop-off point, 2 hiring entities shall provide each gig worker with premium pay of no less than \$5 for any work- 3 related stop in Seattle for a first drop-off point and no less than \$5 for each additional drop-off 4 point in Seattle.
-For each online order, hiring entities shall provide the gig worker with premium 5 pay in the following amounts: 6 1. \$2.50 for one pick-up point or one drop-off point in Seattle; 7 2. \$1.25 for each additional pick-up point in Seattle; and 8 3. \$1.25 for each additional drop-off point in Seattle.
-9 B. Hiring entities shall provide premium pay at the same time compensation is provided 10 for the associated online order(s).
-11 C. When providing premium pay, hiring entities shall include notification of online 12 orders that qualified for premium pay and itemize the premium pay separately from other 13 compensation.
-14 D. Hiring entities shall provide the premium pay required by subsection 100.025.A for 15 the duration of the civil emergency proclaimed by the Mayor on March 3, 2020.
-16 E. If the City establishes a minimum compensation standard for TNC driversgig workers, 17 the Council intends to consider eliminating the premium pay requirement for TNC driversgig 18 workers before the termination of the civil emergency proclaimed by the Mayor on March 3, 19 2020.
-20 100.027 Gig worker and consumer protections 21 A. No hiring entity shall, as a result of this ordinance going into effect, take any of the 22 following actions:
+Karina Bull LEG Premium Pay for Gig Workers ORD D5 1 100.025 Premium pay requirement 2 A. Hiring entities shall provide each gig worker with premium pay for each online order 3 that results in the gig worker making a work-related stop in Seattle.
+For each online order, hiring 4 entities shall provide the gig worker with premium pay in the following amounts: 5 1. \$2.50 for one pick-up point or one drop-off point in Seattle; 6 2. \$1.25 for each additional pick-up point in Seattle; and 7 3. \$1.25 for each additional drop-off point in Seattle.
+8 B. Hiring entities shall provide premium pay at the same time compensation is provided 9 for the associated online order(s).
+10 C. When providing premium pay, hiring entities shall include notification of online 11 orders that qualified for premium pay and itemize the premium pay separately from other 12 compensation.
+13 D. Hiring entities shall provide the premium pay required by subsection 100.025.A for 14 the duration of the civil emergency proclaimed by the Mayor on March 3, 2020.
+15 E. If the City establishes a minimum compensation standard for gig workers, the Council 16 intends to consider eliminating the premium pay requirement for gig workers before the 17 termination of the civil emergency proclaimed by the Mayor on March 3, 2020.
+18 100.027 Gig worker and consumer protections 19 A. No hiring entity shall, as a result of this ordinance going into effect, take any of the 20 following actions: 21 1.
+Reduce or otherwise modify the areas of the City that are served by the hiring 22 entity; 23 2.
+Reduce a gig worker's compensation; or